circular walk from Hurst Green along the River Hodder

 and then the hedge.
 The path passes through three metal swing

 gates and leads to Hurst Green.
 (45 min)

 To shorten the walk: after Hodder Place continue for 800 yd.
 On reaching the stone bridge turn sharp left, cross the wooden bridge ove the brook and follow the path up the 130 wooden steps.
-Continue along the path following the edge of the wood to the stile and then bear righ.
-Follow the farm track to to Woodfields.
+Continue along the path following the edge of the wood to the stile and then bear right.
+Follow the farm track to Woodfields.

 Go through Woodfields, cross the main road (Knowles Brow) and continue straight down the farm road.
 Turn right at the end and walk by the Observatory.
 Just before the church look for the metal gate on the left into the field.
 Follow the edge of the wood around to Smithy Row; turn left into Hurst Green.

 A walk along the banks of the Rivers Ribble and Hodder is the main feature of this walk.
 The path along the Ribble forms part of the Ribble Way and is mainly through pasture; that by the Hodder combines the river path and the Hodder Woods.
 The area along side the Hodder at Hodder Place is a SSSI because of its geological importance.

 Part of the walk is between the two bridges over the Hodder.
 Close to Lower Hodder Bridge, a packhorse bridge built by Sir Richard Shireburn in 1562 still stands.

 After passing Winkley Hall, the majestic east wing of Stonyhurst College with St Mary's Hall to its right comes into view.